dloss/klp/README.md

 * relative from now: `--since` and `--until`
 * timespan, computed from program start or first event shown: `--duration`, `--timespan`

-Timespans can be specified with these units:
+Timespans can be specified with these units (for example: `--since 1w2h3.2s`):

 - `us` = microseconds
 - `m` = milliseconds